rstewa35/google-chat-electron/README.md

 # Note

 * This is a fork of [ankurk91's](https://github.com/ankurk91) [*google-chat-electron*](https://github.com/ankurk91/google-chat-electron) since he will no longer be maintaining it.
-* Currently only supporting macOS and Windows for releases, but you are welcome to build from source for any other platform.
 * I added the **Issues** tab to this repo, so feel free to create one with any issues you run into.
-* When I get some free time, I plan to:
-  * Add package to Homebrew, Chocolatey, etc.
+* When I get some free time, I plan to add the package to Homebrew, Chocolatey, etc.
-  * Fix the Linux workflow

 # Desktop app for Google Chat